-A pictures presented in Figures 2 are the most characteristic representatives of images captured during experiments.
-In performed experiments used screen was a two dimensional object, so patterns observed on the screen were cross-sections of three dimensional structures.
-Explanation of obtained images in terms of catastrophe theory, they have to be compared with the cross-sections of the bifurcation sets of catastrophes.
-As one can see, cross sections of the bifurcation sets (see figure 7) and patterns seen on the figure 2 reveal several similarities.
-While discussing first-order rainbow (figure 2a) it was shown that caustic appears on the boundary between region where there are two rays and no ray leaving a drop.
+A pictures presented in Figure 2 are the most characteristic representatives of images captured during experiments.
+In performed investigation, used screen was a two dimensional object, so patterns observed on the screen were cross-sections of three dimensional structures.
+For explanation of obtained images in terms of catastrophe theory, they have to be compared with the cross-sections of the bifurcation sets of catastrophes.
+As one can see, cross sections of the bifurcation sets (see figure 7) and patterns seen in the figure 2 reveal several similarities.
+While discussing first-order rainbow (figure 2a) it was shown that caustic appears at the boundary between region where there are two rays and no ray leaving a drop.
 This is an example of the fold catastrophe where a cross section is a line.
-It is a boundary between values of parameter a where there are two extremes and where there are none.
-Pattern seen on figure 2b is an example of cup's catastrophe.
-Its caustic is similar to a crosssection taken through a cups catastrophe (figure 7b).
+It is a boundary between values of parameter a with two extremes and with none.
+Pattern seen in figure 2b is an example of cup's catastrophe.
+Its caustic is similar to a cross-section taken through a cups catastrophe (figure 7b).
 By analogy to fold catastrophe one may expect that observed caustic is boundary between regions where number of rays crossing the screen through each point differs by two (bright-dark side).
 However it is not possible to proof experimentally how many rays cross the screen.
-Analogously patter 2c was found to be example of hyperbolic umbilic, 2d was found to be example of elliptic umbilic.
-Patterns seen on figure 2e and 2f, could not be characterized as one of elementary catastrophe.
+Analogously patter 2c was found to be example of hyperbolic umbilic, 2d - elliptic umbilic catastrophe.
+Patterns seen in figure 2e and 2f, could not be characterized as one of elementary catastrophe.
 They appear to be more complex structures, which are composed of simpler forms described above such as fold and cups catastrophes.

-In mathematic formulation caustics correspond to critical points of functions describing light rays which contribute to observed patterns.
-Such critical points in optics were investigated, and several scientists came to conclusion that they are well explained by catastrophe theory.
+In mathematic formulation caustics correspond to critical points of functions describing light rays contributing to observed patterns.
+Such critical points in optics were investigated, and several scientists came to conclusion that they are well explained by catastrophe theory [2, 4].
 In investigated case function describing light paths can not be found easily due to complicated shape of a drop.
-However it seems that this function has several critical points that appear on the screen as caustics.
-Those light patterns are similar to structures obtained from catastrophe theory.
+However, it seems that this function has several critical points that appear on the screen as caustics, similar to patterns obtained from catastrophe theory.